rossfrank/Dynasty-Constitution/README.md

 - Must be paid before the draft (startup or rookie).

 #### If an Owner decides to leave
-- Partial dues must also be paid for any year the leaving owner has traded their own draft picks in, in accordance to the table below
+- Partial dues must also be paid for any year the leaving owner has traded their own draft picks in, in accordance with the table below

 | Pick Round | Percentage of Buy-in |
 |:---:|:---:|